hardwario/bc-website/content/blog/2018-01-19-why-bigclown-kit.md

 Try to find 5 differences - just Google how an [Arduino PIR motion detector](https://www.google.com/search?q=Arduino+PIR&tbm=isch) looks like and compare it with the one made using [BigClown PIR Kit](https://www.google.com/search?q=BigClown+PIR&tbm=isch).

+Let me give you some hints: the presence of the enclosure, radio communication and battery operation for years (well, the last one is not really obvious from the picture ;-)

 That's right, BigClown PIR motion detector does not have any wires and no soldering is required - we have pluggable modules:

 {{< youtube "ophRx1tAmfA" >}}